 You cannot keep your car on a public road even if it has been declared not in use.

-No - once your car is declared off the road you cannot drive it until you have taxed and insured your vehicle, and made sure it has a valid MOT.
+Not on public roads — once your car is declared off the road you cannot drive it on public roads until you have taxed and insured your vehicle and made sure it has a valid MOT.
 You can drive it on private property.

 No. You have to reapply for a SORN when you buy a vehicle even if the previous owner had declared it off the road.